 Republican lawmakers encourage Trump to specifically call out white nationalists

-Republican lawmakers are encouraging President Trump to specifically call out the white nationalists involved in the violent protests in Charlottesville on Saturday.
+A growing number of Republican lawmakers are urging President Trump to specifically call out the white nationalists involved in the violent protests in Charlottesville on Saturday.

 “Mr. President - we must call evil by its name,” Colorado Republican Sen. Cory Gardner tweeted.
 “These were white supremacists and this was domestic terrorism.”